 Either parent can petition the court for a modification of child support.
 For example, depending on the change in circumstances, you could ask the court for more support or to pay less.
 When petitioning the court, you must have evidence to show the change in child support is warranted.

-Why Should I Work With Charlotte Christian Law for a Child Support Modification?
+Why Should I Work With an Attorney for a Child Support Modification?

 At our firm, we protect you from unfair child support rulings.
 Your family deserves caring and experienced representation.
 We understand that your circumstances at the time of the first child support hearing may have changed.
 Therefore, we will create an agreement that keeps the child’s interests foremost while also focusing on your needs.